Personify-AI/rag_short_intro/README.md

 ### 2. Get an OpenAI API Key

-Find you OpenAI API Key at https://platform.openai.com/api-keys
+Find your OpenAI API Key at https://platform.openai.com/api-keys.
+You'll likely need to create a new one and copy the key.

 We will use **dotenv** to store the keys, so edit the .env file to include your OPENAI_API_KEY